typeddjango/django-stubs/README.md

 No, it is not.
 We are independent from Django at the moment.
 There's a [proposal](https://github.com/django/deps/pull/65) to merge our project into the Django itself.
-You show your support by linking the PR.
+You can show your support by liking the PR.

 ### Is it safe to use this in production?